 Changed by Colonialism

-Colin Walker Wingate began his time at the University of Minnesota as an English major, but he soon added a second major in the Department of Gender, Women, and Sexuality Studies (GWSS) to “learn how to be a Black feminist in practice.”
+Colin Walker Wingate began his time at the University of Minnesota as an English major, and soon added a minor in gender, women, and sexuality studies (GWSS) to “learn how to be a Black feminist in practice.”
 To Wingate, Black feminism is distinctive from feminism in that it specifically addresses the oppression of Black peoples while creating space for existing beyond that oppression.
 He considers gender, sexuality, and capitalism in his studies and research as a Black feminist.